What is tendonitis?

 Occasionally an infection can cause tendonitis.

 Anyone can get tendonitis, but it is more common in adults, especially those over 40 years old.
 As tendons age they tolerate less stress, are less elastic and are easier to tear.
 People with diabetes are more likely to develop tendonitis.

 Tendonitis can occur in almost any area of the body where a tendon connects a bone to a muscle.
 The most common places are:

 What are the symptoms of tendonitis?

 - Pain at the site of the tendon and surrounding area.
 Pain may be a gradual build-up or sudden and severe, especially if calcium deposits are present.

-- Loss of motion in the shoulder, called "adhesive capsulitis" or frozen shoulder.
+- Loss of movement in the shoulder, called adhesive capsulitis or frozen shoulder.

 How can I avoid tendonitis?

 - Take it slow at first.
 Gradually build up your activity level.